TN 120 (06-24)

-When a request for status on an initial nonreceipt claim is received, SSA will obtain queries and attempt to respond immediately.
-If an immediate reply is not possible, SSA will make every effort to provide the information within one week.
-SSA will not refer the requestor to DT.
-This section provides instructions on how to conduct a followup on most checks.
+When an individual requests the status on an initial nonreceipt claim, attempt to respond immediately via phone call.
+If an immediate reply is not possible, make every effort to provide the information within one week.
+Do not refer the requestor to the Department of the Treasury (Treasury).
+This section provides instructions on how to conduct a follow-up on most checks.

-B. Procedure - nonreceipt reported -- courtesy disbursement or replacement check - not issued
+B. Procedure for nonreceipt reported -- courtesy disbursement or replacement check - not issued

-• Obtain a PHUS query to confirm that the action on the original check was transmitted to DT and that the appropriate event (nonreceipt - 069) was created on PHUS.
+• Obtain a Payment History Update System (PHUS) query to confirm that the action on the original check was transmitted to Treasury and that the appropriate event (nonreceipt - 069) was created on PHUS.

-• Check to see if the original nonreceipt action was received by DT by reviewing the disposition code posted in either the interim disposition field (TDDC) or the final disposition field (TDSC) on the PHUS query for the nonreceipt in question.
+• Check to see if Treasury received the original nonreceipt action by reviewing the disposition code posted in either the interim disposition field (TDDC) or the final disposition field (TDSC) on the PHUS query for the nonreceipt in question.

-The TDDC field represents codes received from the RFC and the TDSC field represents codes received from FMS in Philadelphia, PA.
+The TDDC field represents codes received from the Regional Financial Services (RFC) and the TDSC field represents codes received from Financial Management Service (FMS) in Philadelphia, PA.
 An entry in either field indicates the condition which caused the code to be generated and what action should be taken by the technician.
-See SM 00609.610B.
-(Treasury RFC and CSD Disposition Codes).
+For more information on Treasury disposition codes, see SM 00609.610B.

 • Take appropriate action based upon the disposition code.
-If the code indicates PC action needed, the FO/TSC will notify the PC via MDW for processing.
+If the code indicates Processing Center (PC) action needed, the Field Office (FO) or Teleservice Center (TSC) will notify the PC via MDW for processing.

 • If reinput of the original nonreceipt was necessary, inform the beneficiary that the check should be received in 7 to 10 days.